Peter Høj

+Høj is concurrently serving as the co-Vice Chancellor of Adelaide University, together with Professor David Lloyd, the Vice-Chancellor and President of the University of South Australia.
+Adelaide University was established on 8 March 2024 through operation of the Adelaide University Act 2023 in the South Australian Parliament.

 Early years and education

 Peter Høj was born in 1957, to John and Bodil Høj in Copenhagen, Denmark where he attended high school at Birkerød Statsskole.
 He worked in a deer meat shop with his father while at school.
 Høj attended the University of Copenhagen, with a focus on biochemistry and chemistry.
 He continued his study at the Carlsberg Laboratory where he obtained a Master of Science degree in biochemistry and genetics.
 Furthermore he completed his PhD in photosynthesis at Denmark’s Royal Veterinary and Agricultural University (now University of Copenhagen).
-Høj relocated to Melbourne in 1987 with his then partner Robyn van Heeswijk.
-In Melbourne, he attended the La Trobe University as a post-doctorate fellow.
+Høj relocated to Melbourne in 1987 with his late wife Robyn van Heeswijk (1956-2003).
+In Melbourne, he attended the La Trobe University as a post-doctoral fellow.

 Career

-In his first year at the La Trobe University he became a professor and he also obtained his own laboratory.
 In 1992, Høj was awarded the Boehringer-Mannheim (now the Roche Molecular Biochemicals) Medal which was then awarded to outstanding biochemists and molecular biologists under the age of 40.
 The University of Adelaide offered him a position as a professor of viticulture in 1994 and he was a professor at the university until September 2004.
 In 1997, he became the managing director of the Australian Wine Research Institute.
 He was the CEO of the Australian Research Council from 2004 to 2007.
-He served as the Vice-Chancellor and President of the University of South Australia from 2007 to 2012, of the University of Queensland from 2012-2020, and of The University of Adelaide from 2021.
+He served as the Vice-Chancellor and President of the University of South Australia from 2007 to 2012, of the University of Queensland from 2012–2020, and of The University of Adelaide from 2021.